Ugondu/MentalHealthAnalysis/README.md

 - To improve the mental health of international students in the university population;

-1. Providing appropriate mental and physocal suppoort as this is neccessary in students who are not sure of the path to take in their adulthood.
+1. Providing appropriate mental and physical support as this is neccessary in students who are not sure of the path to take in their adulthood.
-2. Creating a friendly atmospher to enahnce trust among the intenrational students to feel more connected and welcomed.
+2. Creating a friendly atmosphere to enhance trust among the international students to feel more connected and welcomed.
-3. Initaiting community based activities for students to increase social connectedness as we have seen that it could be crucial in reducing the likelihood of depression.
+3. Initiating community based activities for students to increase social connectedness as we have seen that it could be crucial in reducing the likelihood of depression.

 # Conclusion